-We hope your scoreboard system provides years of trouble free service.
-In the event of a problem, the material that follows will provide some information about contacting technical support as well as some details about the parts inside your scoreboard display.
+We hope your player statistics scoreboard system provides years of trouble free service.
+In the event of a problem, the material that follows will provide some information about contacting technical support as well as some details about the parts inside your player stat panels.